Where to register a domain name?

 Where to check if a domain name is available for registration?

-You can check domain availability in a domain name search engine.
+You can check domain availability in a domain name browser.

 What should be the syntax of a domain name?

 A domain name may consist exclusively of letters of Latin alphabet, digits and “-“ (minus).
 The minus sign “-“ is not acceptable in the beginning, at the end and simultaneously on the third and fourth position in a domain name.
 An exception is IDN with “xn—“ prefix (more information on IDNs you can find on this website).
 A domain name cannot be longer than 63 signs excluding the extension (e.g. .pl, .com.pl).